thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 git checkout labels_3
 ```

 Rebase the current `labels_3` feature branch with the `master` branch.
+Remember, a rebase, in this case, performs the following steps.

+1. All the new commits on the current `labels_3` branch are saved to a temporary area.
+1. The `labels_3` branch is reset to the same base commit as the `master` branch.
+1. The changes from the saved commits are reapplied to the rebased `labels_3` branch, creating new commits.
+1. The original saved commits are deleted.

-The branch should be up to date, but, again, you'll want to form this habit.
+In this case, the `labels_3` branch should be up to date with the `master` branch, but, again, you'll want to form this habit.

 ```shell
 git rebase master